ABOUT CAPERNAUM

 What’s your favorite way to spend a free afternoon?

 Reading and watching true crime documentaries!
-Also hanging out with my 15-year-old son when he lets me, lol.
+Also hanging out with my teenage son when he lets me, lol.

 ALICIA W., PT